Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Kwanbenz/shutterstock

 Nothing dates a house quite like dirty, aging vinyl siding.
 Swapping just the bottom third of that siding for manufactured stone veneer can seriously boost a home’s curb appeal and bring a more than 95% return on a homeowner’s investment, according to Remodeling magazine.
-The magazine’s experts estimate that replacing siding (in part or completely) costs a nationwide average of $9,357.
+The magazine’s experts estimate that replacing siding (in part or completely) costs a nationwide average of $9,357, depending on the materials and the complexity of the design.
+Larger homes, premium materials, and intricate layouts can increase the overall price.
+While the investment can greatly enhance curb appeal and long-term home value, installation is labor-intensive — so hiring a professional contractor ensures the job is done safely and efficiently.

 Budget Alternative: Wash Existing Siding